leo-arch/clifm/README.md

 	$ sudo make uninstall

+#### Manually via `gcc` (`tcc` and `clang` also work).

+##### On Linux:

+	$ gcc -O3 -march=native -fstack-protector-strong -s -o clifm clifm.c -lcap -lreadline -lacl

+To enable POSIX compliance, pass this option to the compiler: `-D_BE_POSIX.` The only two features disabled in this way are: a) files birth time, only available on Linux via **statx(2)**, which is Linux-specific, and **strverscmp(3)**, a GNU extension used to sort files by version.

+##### On FreeBSD:

+	$ gcc -O3 -march=native -fstack-protector-strong -s -o clifm clifm.c -lintl -lreadline

+Run the binary file produced by `gcc`:

+	$ ./clifm

+Of course, you can copy this binary to `/usr/bin` or `/usr/local/bin`, or anywhere in your PATH, and then run the program as always:

+	$ clifm

+Do not forget to install the manpage as well (the full help is in here):

+	$ sudo cp manpage /usr/share/man/man1/clifm.1
+	$ sudo gzip /usr/share/man/man1/clifm.1

+Then you can access the manpage as always: `man clifm`

+Finally, copy the plugins to the local plugins directory:

+	$ cp -r /usr/share/clifm/plugins $HOME/.config/clifm

 ## Support

 CliFM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 It works on Linux and FreeBSD, on i686, x86_64, and ARM architectures.